Robinhood to cut its workforce by 9% - NewsBreak

 Robinhood to cut its workforce by 9%

-(Reuters) - Retail trading platform Robinhood Markets Inc said on Tuesday it is laying off about 9% of its full-time employees, sending its shares down 5% in extended trade.
+April 26 (Reuters) - Retail trading platform Robinhood Markets Inc (HOOD.O) said on Tuesday it is laying off about 9% of its full-time employees, sending its shares down 5% in extended trade.

 The company, which is reporting its quarterly results later this week, said the rapid headcount growth has led to some duplicate roles and job functions.